dgaydukov/cert-aws/sa/files/sa.md

 };
 ```
 * Memory usage (128-10240 MB, default - 128) - you can allocate more memory if lambda does memory-intensive computing.
 Yet you can't manually configure cpu - it's allocated proportionally your RAM, so more memory allocation - means more cpu would be allocated.
-* Concurrency - number of request lambda can server at the same time.
+* Concurrency - number of request lambda can serve at the same time.
 There are limits with up to 3k max (limits based on region from 500-3000).
 There are 2 types:
     * reserved concurrency - creates a pool of requests that can only be used by its function, prevents using unreserved concurrency
     * provisioned concurrency - initializes a requested number of execution environments so that they are prepared to respond to your function's invocations
 * DB proxy - rds proxy for your lambda that manages pool of connections and pass query to your rds.
 This can enable high concurrency without exhausting db connections.
 Once created you have to configure your lambda connect to proxy endpoint instead of rds endpoint.